Programme details

 • Non-governmental organisations (NGOs)

-• Embassies
+• Politics

 Graduate visa

 After you've completed your course, you may be eligible to apply for a Graduate visa.
-This enables you to work, or look for work, in the UK for up to two years after you leave Regent's, without the pressure of having to secure a job immediately – applying your skills and advancing your career with valuable experiences and industry connections.
+This enables you to work or look for work in the UK for up to two years after you leave Regent's, without the pressure of having to secure a job immediately.

 Careers support

-Don't worry if you feel overwhelmed – our Careers, Enterprise and Industry team are here to provide personalised advice and access to resources for life!
+Don't worry if you feel overwhelmed – our Careers, Enterprise and Industry team are here to provide personalised advice and access to resources for life

 • 24/7 access to online guidance and resources